bioinf-mcb/q2-predict-dysbiosis/README.md

 Sample inputs can be found in the "test_data" folder.

 - Taxonomy table: standard QIIME 2 *qza feature table, collapsed to species level, with removed "s__" and underscores instead of spaces (ie "Escherichia_coli")
-- Stratified pathways table: standard QIIME 2 *qza feature table, collapsed to species level, with underscores instead of spaces (ie ANAEROFRUCAT-PWY:_homolactic_fermentation|g__Citrobacter.s__Citrobacter_freundii)
+- Stratified pathways table: standard QIIME 2 *qza feature table, produced by HUMAnNN, collapsed to species level, with underscores instead of spaces (ie ANAEROFRUCAT-PWY:_homolactic_fermentation|g__Citrobacter.s__Citrobacter_freundii)
-- Unstratified pathways table: standard QIIME 2 *qza feature table with underscores instead of spaces (ie AEROBACTINSYN-PWY:_aerobactin_biosynthesis)
+- Unstratified pathways table: standard QIIME 2 *qza feature table, produced by HUMAnNN, with underscores instead of spaces (ie AEROBACTINSYN-PWY:_aerobactin_biosynthesis)
 - Metadata: standard QIIME 2 metadata format, with "id" and <custom> columns representing sample IDs and <custom> labelling.

 The values in all tables should be expressed as relative abundance.